kuhseaa/kuhseaa/README.md

 ###

 <p align="center">My name is Kassandra!
-I'm from Quezon City and I am currently a BSCPE Student in the Philippines.
-My major that I am currently taking human-computer interaction</p>
+I'm from Quezon City and I am currently a BSCPE Student in the Philippines. </p>

 ###